Trees in Middle-earth: Mythic symbols

 The Two Trees of Valinor, Telperion and Laurelin, one silver, one gold, gave light to the paradisiacal realm of Valinor, where "Through long ages the Valar dwelt in bliss in the light of the Trees beyond the Mountains of Aman".
 This continued until they were destroyed by the evil giant spider Ungoliant and the first Dark Lord, Melkor, leaving only a flower and a fruit which became the Moon and the Sun for Middle-earth.
 The Tolkien scholar Matthew Dickerson writes that the Two Trees are "the most important mythic symbols in all of the legendarium".

-The White Tree in the court at the top of Minas Tirith was the symbol of the Kings of Gondor.
-During the many years when that land was ruled by Stewards in the absence of a King, the White Tree was dead and leafless but still honoured.
-On Aragorn's return to the city, as described in The Return of the King, he climbs Mount Mindolluin behind the citadel, and finds a seedling of the same tree that had somehow germinated there in the snow.
+Some of the light of the Trees was saved in the Silmarils, central to the mythology of The Silmarillion.

+Another tree, Galathilion, was created in the image of Telperion.
+One of its seedlings, Celeborn, was brought to the island of Tol Eressëa.
+One of its seedlings was given to the Men of Númenor, and it became Nimloth, the White Tree of Númenor.
+It was destroyed by the King, Ar-Pharazôn, who had come under Sauron's influence; but the hero Isildur had saved one of its fruits, and when he arrived in Middle-earth from the wreck of Númenor, he planted its seeds; one of these grew into the White Tree of Gondor.
+When the line of Kings of Gondor failed, the White Tree died, and stood dead and leafless, but still honoured, in the royal courtyard of the city of Minas Tirith throughout the centuries of rule by the Stewards of Gondor.
+When Aragorn returned as King, he fittingly found a seedling of the White Tree on the mountain behind the city.
 He returns with it to the citadel and plants it in the court, where it quickly comes to flower.
 Saguaro and Thacker call this "deliberately religious language and imagery".
 Dickerson writes that it is the symbol of Aragorn's kingship, being descended from Nimloth, the White Tree of Numenor, itself descended from Telperion.

+The Tolkien translator and author Stéphanie Loubechine describes the opposing roles of the beneficial birch and the malign willow in Tolkien's tree symbolism, on the view that plants are not simply a green backdrop but consistently carry meaning.
+Curry comments that Tolkien's trees are never just symbols, also being individuals in the narrative.
+He mentions a real-world instance, a "great-limbed poplar tree" that grew by Tolkien's house; when it was "suddenly lopped and mutilated by its owner", he notes that Tolkien described the event as a "barbarous punishment for any crimes it may have been accused of".
+Within Middle-earth, Curry quotes the Ent or tree-giant Treebeard's account of the traitorous wizard Saruman's destruction in Fangorn Forest: "Curse him, root and branch! many of those trees were my friends, creatures I had known from nut and acorn; many had voices of their own that are lost for ever now.
+And there are wastes of stump and bramble where once there were singing groves".